feth/monologue/README.rst

 Licence
 ========

-See COPYING: New BSD licence (open to discussion).
+See COPYING: New BSD license (open to discussion).

 Requirements and compatibility
 ==============================

 ..
 TODO

-Target to day is stock Python 2.7 with no requirement.
+Target to day is stock Python 2.5-7 with no requirement.

+Python 2.7 works.

 Here be moreinfo.